Company in Denmark

 Branch of a foreign company (Filial af udenlandsk selskab)

+Certain types of foreign companies are permitted to conduct operations in Denmark by establishing a branch office.
 Polish entrepreneurs have the possibility to establish a branch of a foreign company in Denmark.
 This is a form of business which, although it does not require share capital, the process of setting up a branch takes longer than setting up a company.
 The opening of a Danish branch is possible when the company registered in Poland has a similar legal form to the one in Denmark.
 In the case in question, these are a limited liability company ApS or a joint stock company A/S.

 In order to register a branch of a company, documents concerning the Polish company are required.
 The registration is made through the website www.erhvervsstyrelsen.dk